-- 5.e.
-The Agency reimburses schools for psychiatric evaluations when required under an Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP) and when provided by a licensed psychiatrist.
-For all dates beginning January 1, 2010, the State will reimburse for this service at the same rate that it reimburses all other non-governmental providers as described in 5.b. - 5.f Effective January 1, 2023, the reimbursement rate for treatment in place and mobile integrated health is set at \$150 per event.
+- 5.e The Agency reimburses schools for psychiatric evaluations when required under an Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP) For all dates beginning January 1, 2010, the State will reimburse for this service at the same rate that it reimburses all other non-governmental providers as described in 5.b. - 5.f Effective January 1, 2023, the reimbursement rate for treatment in place and mobile integrated health is set at \$150 per event.
 Except as otherwise noted in the plan, state-developed fee schedule rates are the same for both governmental and private providers of treatment in place and mobile integrated health services.
-These services are provided by emergency service transporters under supervision of a physician:
+These services are provided by emergency service transporters under supervision of a physician.